top of page

 22 November 2021 - 30 May 2022 (20% FTE)

-With Prof Lucy Cheke; “Cognition & Covid-19” Project (human adults & children); Lab Manager;
+0.2 FTE, PI: Prof Lucy Cheke, “Cognition & Covid-19” Project (human adults & child research); Lab Manager; 2 pubs in prep.
+Role funding: Leverhulme Trust, Cheke PI.

 1 August 2019 - 31 July 2021 (50% FTE: maternity leave August 2019-July 2020)